RDlastname/RDlastname/README.md

 - 👋 Hi, I’m @RDlastname.
 - 👀 I’m interested in Web designing.
-- 🌱 I’m currently learning HTML, Javascript.
+- 🌱 I’m currently learning HTML, and Javascript.
 - 💞️ I’m looking to collaborate on Tools, and other random stuff.
-- 📫 How to reach me: Discord |RD6106
+- 📫 How to reach me: Discord | RD6106
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a Cybersecurity nerd
+- ⚡ Fun fact: I am a Cybersecurity nerd.